 In this harrowing serial drama based on the bestselling novel by Wally Lamb, Mark Ruffalo plays identical twin brothers in an epic story of betrayal and forgiveness, set against the backdrop of 20th century America.

 I Know This Much Is True airs on Mondays at 9pm on Sky Atlantic – watch now on NOW TV

 Homeland series 8 – Channel 4

-The eighth and final season of Homeland, starring Claire Danes and Mandy Patinkin, will bring an end to the ever-twisting political thriller.
+The eighth and final season of Homeland, starring Claire Danes and Mandy Patinkin, brings an end to the long-running, ever-twisting political thriller.

 Find out more about Homeland series 8

 Belgravia – ITV